-This City of Boulder Volunteer Handbook contains general policies and procedures that set standards and expectations for volunteers in all city programs.
-It is designed to answer questions, provide required information, and give guidance and direction to all volunteers.
-Additional information may be made available to you as part of your training and orientation to your particular program.
+Our City of Boulder Volunteer Handbook is your go-to resource for answering your questions and clarifying your role as a city volunteer.
+In addition to your training sessions, this handbook is meant to help you feel prepared and ready to connect with the community as you step into your volunteer role.
 If you have questions about the policies and procedures outlined in this manual, please contact the staff member in the area in which you are volunteering.

-The success of our volunteer program is due to the dedication of volunteers like you who unselfishly give your time, energy and expertise.
-We recognize that your time is valuable, and are grateful that you are choosing to spend it by helping to make a positive difference for your community and neighbors.
+Volunteerism comes from a place of deep care for the community, and we are so grateful that you are choosing to spend your time helping to make a positive difference.
 I hope you have an enjoyable and rewarding experience.

-Welcome and thank you!
+Welcome, and thank you!